Mickey Davis and her husband Norton have been spending their winters in Myrtle Beach for the past decade.

 Because it was a non-profit event and Mickey was asking for the space for free, she contacted the town supervisor for assistance, asking the city to co-sponsor the event with her.
 She was approved almost immediately.
 She began advertising for vendors, and at the first show she secured sixty-five crafters.

 “After the first fair, the Rec Center gained the notice of people who had never known it was there,” she says.
 “People began booking the space to host their own private parties, weddings, and functions.
 Within two years, the rec center was open full time.
-I was so pleased that they benefitted from the craft fair being there because they were so generous in supporting our cause, donating their space, printing all our flyers, and even donating free coffee.”
+I was so pleased that they benefited from the craft fair being there because they were so generous in supporting our cause, donating their space, printing all our flyers, and even donating free coffee.”

 The craft fair grew exponentially with each passing year, as more and more people turned up, eager to participate in the cause.